DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/04_ereading_technologies.md

 ####Readium
 Readium is a project by several publishers and technology companies aiming to provide a reference system, a collection of best practices, for rendering EPUB 3 publications.[^readium-goals] The Readium Project offers a range of tools for online and offline use, mainly geared towards software developers.
-One of the tools is a browser extension [^readium-extension] for the Google Browser.
+One of the tools is a browser extension [^readium-extension] for the Google Chrome Browser.
 After installing the extension offers an EPUB reader inside the browser window.

 ####epubReader
 epubReader is similar to the browser extension offered by Readium, the main difference is the supported browser, as epubReader is only compatible with Mozilla Firefox.